-REQUIREMENT CHALLENGE / OPPORTUNITY 1 Whether opening a new account or changing an existing account, appropriate customer information and documentation is collected.
+Requirement Challenge / Opportunity 1 Whether opening a new account or changing an existing account, appropriate customer information and documentation is collected.
 Need to address imaging in both direct and indirect channels.
-There is additional complexity with third party accounts.
-2 Information and documentation is stored efficiently and securely.
+Additional complexity with third parties.
+2 Information and documentation is stored effi- ciently and securely.
 Data is available for all required activities.
-Significant effort is required given the multitude of data-related projects that most banks have in flight.
+Significant effort given the multitude of data-related projects that most banks have in flight.
 3 Ongoing matching of covered accounts to customers is performed to maintain a current view of coverage.
 Challenges typically include multiple systems of record, data availability and data quality.
 4 Insurance coverage is calculated based on current account balances.
 Testing and other related procedures are facilitated.
-This is an entirely new capability for which vendor and custom options may be considered.
-Capco has developed a reference implementation (see page 8).
-5 Regulatory and management reports are automatically produced.
-In addition to required reporting, new value-added information and services (e.g., insurance coverage alert) may be enabled.
+Entirely new capability for which vendor and custom options may be considered.
+5 Regulatory and management reports are auto- matically produced.
+In addition to required reporting, new val- ue-added information and services (e.g., insurance coverage alert) may be enabled.